 - Common risk factors associated with weight loss surgery

 - Gastric bypass surgery lawsuit settlement example

 - Statute of limitations for surgery malpractice lawsuits

 When Can You Sue for a Gastric Bypass Surgery Mistake?

 There are risks involved in every medical procedure and not all poor results are due to medical malpractice.
 A lawsuit can only be filed when there is a medical error or mistake that caused your injury.
-Our experience medical malpractice lawyers will review your medical chart and determine whether your injury was the result of negligent treatment or just a normal risk or complication of your procedure.
+Our experienced medical malpractice lawyers will review your medical chart and determine whether your injury was the result of negligent treatment or just a normal risk or complication of your procedure.

 Common Risk Factors Associated With Weight Loss Surgery